-The carbonate rocks retrieved from the SWIR were characterized by complex honeycombed structures, with Mn- and Fe-oxides commonly encrusting the surface and inner surface of the carbonate rocks (Fig. 2).
-Benthic inhabitants, including echinoids, polychaetes, gastropods, and crustaceans, which are usually recognized as successful burrowing classes in marine sediments (Kristensen and Kostka, 2013), were abundant in hand specimens (Fig. 2c, d). the burrows drilled by benthic fauna revealed by CT scanning images are in straight, branched, or J- and U-shaped, with a density of up to 12 per dm2 (Fig. S1).
+The carbonate rocks retrieved from the SWIR were characterized by complex honeycombed structures, with Mn and Fe oxides commonly encrusting the surface and inner surface of the carbonate rocks (Fig. 2).
+Benthic inhabitants - including echinoids, polychaetes, gastropods and crustaceans, which are usually recognized as successful burrowing classes in marine sediments (Kristensen and Kostka, 2013) - were abundant in hand specimens (Fig. 2c, d).
+The burrows drilled by benthic fauna revealed by CT scanning images are straight, branched, or J- and U-shaped, with a density of up to $12 \, \text{dm}^{-2}$ (Fig. S1 in the Supplement).
 Burrows commonly penetrate 6 to 10 cm into the rock and are several millimeters to 2 cm in diameter.
-The area that surrounds the hole is usually brighter than that away from the burrow, which may indicate a different degree of lithification
+The area that surrounds the hole is usually brighter than that away from the burrow, which may indicate a different degree of lithification (Figs. 3a and 4a).
+Burrows can be classified in three categories.
+Burrows with living organisms can be categorized explicitly as fresh burrows (Fig. 2c, d).
+The second type is considered to be vacant burrows, which are filled by gray excrement (Fig. 2b).
+Thin black Mn and Fe oxide precipi-